PTSD Treatment London

 Feeling like you are reliving the trauma in the present

-You have to consciously avoid memories or things that remind you of the trauma.
+You are having to consciously avoid memories or things that remind you of the trauma.

 You experience negative feelings about yourself or the world

-You blame yourself or soeone else for what happened
+You blame yourself or someone else for what happened

 Feeling jumpy or easily startled